Skip to main content

 Elevated rail, new stations, level crossing removals, the extension of the line to Byford and Perth's first east-west cross line connection are set to completely transform travel along the Armadale Line.

-To enable work on these major projects, the Armadale and Thornlie lines are currently shut until mid-2025.
+To enable work on these major projects, the Armadale and Thornlie lines are currently shut between Victoria Park and Armadale/Thornlie stations until mid-2025.

-Trains continue to operate between Victoria Park and Perth stations during the shutdown (excluding the first three days), including Stadium Station on weekends, public holidays and event days.
+Trains continue to operate between Victoria Park and Perth stations during the shutdown, including Stadium Station on weekends, public holidays and event days.
+Seven new and five enhanced bus routes have been introduced to the bus network during the shutdown to support existing timetabled services.

 Main Roads WA has released the new Traffic-ALT app to support commuters throughout the transformation.
 This can be downloaded via Google Play and the Apple App Store.